signaldust/bunny-jit/README.md

 gobjdump --insn-width=16 -mi386:x86-64:intel -d -D -b binary out.bin
 ```

+You can certainly run it too, but you'll have to copy it to executable memory.

 ## License?

 I should paste this into every file, but for the time being: